 As Toronto is one of the most multicultural cities in the world, it was a matter of time before there was a show that portrayed that.
 Kim’s Convenience follows members of a Korean-Canadian family as they run a convenience store in Toronto.
 It started as a play and was then adapted for the screen.

 As with the rest of the shows filmed in Toronto, you get snapshots of the city.
 In the opening sequence, I spotted a street by my house and many other familiar shots.
-As the convenience store, the show is based on is in my neighbourhood, I occasionally pass it by, making me smile.
+As the convenience store the show is based on is in my neighbourhood, I occasionally pass it by, making me smile.

-Murdoch Mysteries is another detective show, set during the late 1880s and early 1900s, and filmed in Toronto.
+Murdoch Mysteries is another detective show set during the late 1880s and early 1900s and filmed in Toronto.
 It follows detective William Murdoch as he solves crimes with innovative forensic techniques and unconventional approaches.
 Murdoch is a man ahead of his time and doesn’t shy away from tackling issues that often resemble our current ones.

-The show also features strong female characters in medical professions.
+The show also features strong female characters in the medical profession.
 At that time, women doctors were not common, so it’s interesting to see them portrayed on the show.
 Sometimes the show seems like it’s based in an alternate timeline as you wonder how progressive the people of that time could’ve been.
 Women’s roles are a great way of understanding how women were treated in those days.

 Unlike Frankie Drake Mysteries, this show is set before Toronto’s great fire that destroyed most of the city.
-This means that many of the scenes were shot in nearby towns with similar architecture from that time and didn’t perish in the fire.
+This means that many of the scenes were shot in nearby towns with similar architecture and didn’t perish in the fire.
 It’s a great insight into what the city looked like in those days and how it has changed since.

 The duo solves crimes all over the city as they navigate personal and family issues.
 Angie is a second-generation private eye with an extensive network of resources to tap into, while Matt’s former celebrity status often opens doors in their investigations.
 As the show progresses, so does their relationship, which adds some interesting vibes between the characters.

 Private Eyes is entertaining and fun to watch as it takes us all over Toronto.
 From high-stake crimes to local mysteries, we see the city and learn small tidbits as we go along.
-Many of the filming locations are easily recognizable and can make for a fun treasure hunt of Toronto.
+Many of the filming locations are easily recognizable and can make for a fun treasure hunt in Toronto.

 While it might not accurately reflect every mom’s experience, I think it does a great job of putting humour into real issues that women face in modern society.
 Parenthood, unplanned pregnancies, relationship challenges, and home/life challenges are some of the women’s topics in each episode.